lifeisstillgood/softwaremind/docs/conceptchapters/_history.rst

 -----
 I believe that software is best seen as a new form of literacy, and so it has two competing aims - to be able to run as billions of binary instructions on a CPU, and also to be comprehesible to human minds.
 I am incapable of performing billions of binary calculations per second, but on a daily basis my collegues and I share software between each other and are able to reason about the outcomes of the software and the bugs we have inevitably added and diverted us from the true purpose of coffee drinking.

 So Software has two compilers to target - (trained) human minds, and the hardware inside every Motherboard.
+The English you are reading has only one compiler to target my brain and your brain - the (trained) human mind.

 How we got there is the story of geniuses and mortals, war, organisational guerillas, and a faith that openness and transparency will triumph.